 Mental Health and Wellbeing, How Can We Do Better?
 CPTPC, Shrewsbury - Poster: Introduction to Digital Mental Health

-Dr Aislinn Bergin has worked in MindTech from 2018 on two work-packages for the exciting and prestigious gameChange project on the use of immersive virtual reality to help people with psychosis who get anxious in everyday situations.
-Led by Professor Daniel Freeman from Oxford University, it was winner of the NIHR i4i Mental Health Challenge Award.
-The first work-package focused on Implementation and NHS Adoption of the VR technology and the second on Health Economics, Commissioning and Commercialisation.
+Aislinn was a research fellow at MindTech from 2018 to 2023.
+Whilst there, she worked on two work-packagesfocusing on implementation and commercialisation for the exciting and prestigious gameChange project on the use of immersive virtual reality to help people with psychosis who get anxious in everyday situations.
 She has also contributed chapters on clinical mental health and health economics to a report on the Growing Value of XR in Healthcare which highlighted how VR therapies and interventions can support the NHS to improve the healthcare of our nation.

-Currently, as co-lead of an Emerging Minds special interest research group for Young Peoples' Involvement in Digital Mental Health (YPii DMH), Dr Bergin is facilitating networking and involvement opportunities for young people and stakeholders within digital mental health.
+She was also a co-lead for an Emerging Minds special interest research group for Young Peoples' Involvement in Digital Mental Health (YPii DMH), where she facilitated networking and involvement opportunities for young people and stakeholders within digital mental health.

 Previous research has covered the use and development of digital mental health outside of the clinical environment using an adapted grounded theory study and qualitative research addressing the experiences of mental health service users and clinicians in rural areas.
 Within Healthwatch, Aislinn led on several health and social care projects including accessibility, mental health, and dignity in care homes along with Local Authority tendered research involving healthy eating in children and young people and pathways to health.
 This meant working closely with volunteers and within local communities, health and social care services, and schools.
 She has also worked delivering and evaluating courses in sexual health and life skills for younger people, outcome measure adoption in counselling centres, and as a consultant in digital mental health.